Hycham History, Family Crest & Coats of Arms

 Early History of the Hycham family

-Another 201 words (14 lines of text) covering the years 1440, 1560, 1495, 1571, 1554, 1555, 1568, 1634 and 1545 are included under the topic Early Hycham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hycham research.
+Another 101 words (7 lines of text) covering the years 1440, 1560, 1495, 1571, 1554, 1555, 1555, 1558, 1559, 1570, 1568, 1634 and 1545 are included under the topic Early Hycham History in all our PDF Extended History products and printed products wherever possible.

 Hycham Spelling Variations

-spelling variations were common, even among the names of the most literate people.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hycham family name include Hyam, Hyams, Hygham, Hyham, Higham, Highams and many more.

 Early Notables of the Hycham family (pre 1700)

-Another 35 words (2 lines of text) are included under the topic Early Hycham Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Hycham Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hycham family to the New World and Oceana
+Migration of the Hycham family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
-Early immigrants bearing the Hycham surname or a spelling variation of the name include: Thomas Higham settled in Boston Massachusetts in 1698; Farwell Higham settled in New England in 1755; Thomas Higham arrived in New York in 1822; Abel, James, and William Higham arrived in Philadelphia in 1828.
+Early immigrants bearing the Hycham surname or a spelling variation of the name include: Thomas Higham settled in Boston, Massachusetts in 1698; Farwell Higham settled in New England in 1755; Thomas Higham arrived in New York in 1822; Abel, James, and William Higham arrived in Philadelphia in 1828.